tobiaslo/Projects/README.md

 # Projects
 Some small side projects and some school tasks.
-Some are good, som are not